 For safety and warranty reasons, any invasive work on the device beyond that described in the operating instructions manual may be carried out only by personnel authorised by the manufacturer.
 Arbitrary conversions or modifications are explicitly forbidden.
-For safety reasons, only the accessory specified by the manufacturer must be
+For safety reasons, only the accessory specified by the manufacturer must be used.

-To avoid any danger, the safety approval markings and safety tips on the device must also be observed.
+To avoid any danger, the safety approval markings and safety tips on the device must also be observed and their meaning looked up in this operating instructions manual.